 On May 14, 1973, NASA launched Skylab, the first American space station.
 It fell to earth six years later, burning up in the atmosphere on July 11, 1979.

 Skylab itself was a heavily modified third stage of a Saturn V rocket—the same system we used to send Apollo missions to the moon.
-The station was huge, measuring more than 80 feet long, with a 21-foot diameter.
-During launch, Skylab 1 suffered major damage to its solar array, which delayed launch of the Skylab 2 crew (originally intended to launch the day after Skylab itself reached orbit).
+The station was huge, measuring more than 80 feet in length, with a 21-foot diameter.
+During launch, Skylab 1 suffered major damage to its solar array, which delayed the launch of the Skylab 2 crew (originally intended to launch the day after Skylab itself reached orbit).
 The Skylab 2 mission was modified to include repair work to the solar power system and installation of a solar heat shield, as the original one was lost during launch.
 The Skylab 2 crew launched on May 25, 1973.

-If you'd like to relive the launch, here's live TV coverage from that day.
+If you'd like to relive the launch, here's live TV coverage from that day:

 And if you'd like to learn more about its crash, and what it taught NASA moving forward, watch this: